commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 #### Prerequisites
 1. Create a `sphereClient`:
-Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.
+Use the [ClientConfigurationUtils](https://commercetools.github.io/commercetools-sync-java/v/2.3.0/com/commercetools/sync/commons/utils/ClientConfigurationUtils.html#createClient-io.sphere.sdk.client.SphereClientConfig-) which apply the best practices for `SphereClient` creation.
 If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

 2. The sync expects a list of `ProductDraft`s that have their `key` fields set to be matched with